frankvdh/Meerkat/README.md

 * Port to Apple IOS.
 * Keep screen on
 * Lots more testing
-  Turn off the simulator
-  Add a Settings screen to enable all the settings to be changed interactively instead of needing to edit the text file Allow other units for vertical speed (currently only fpm) Improve the code style
+* Allow other units for vertical speed (currently only fpm)
+* Improve the code style
-  Port to Apple IOS
+* Port to Apple IOS
-  Write some documentation
+* Write some documentation
-  */
+* Add a "Quit" button
+More TODO